-- 10.1.
-Investment policies often include an ethical criterion applying to the companies in which investments can be made.
-In HCPC's pre-2011 investment policy, equity investments were permitted but investments in equities in the gambling, alcohol and tobacco sectors were excluded. - 10.2.
-This policy does not allow investment in equities, and it is impractical to apply an ethical criterion to investments in bank deposits.
-The banks with which we place funds on deposit will lend our funds (mixed with those of all their other depositors) to a very large number of borrowers in a very wide range of industries, and some of their borrowers are likely to be in the gambling, alcohol or tobacco industries.
-All large banks are likely to be directly or indirectly involved to some degree in lending which could be challenged on ethical grounds.
-So for practical reasons, this policy does not require an ethical criterion to be applied to the banks with which we place funds on deposit.
+- 10.1 Investment policies often include an ethical criterion applying to the companies in which investments can be made. - 10.2 This policy only allows for investments to be made in UK registered banks with a long term credit rating of at least A- from Standard & Poor's and/or A3 from Moody's.
+The banks with which we place funds on deposit will lend our funds (mixed with those of all their other depositors) to a very large number of borrowers in a very wide range of industries.
+All large UK registered banks may well be directly or indirectly involved to some degree in lending which could be challenged on ethical grounds, and full disclosure as to their lending portfolio is limited.
+So, for practical reasons, this policy does not require an ethical criterion to be applied to the choice of banks with which we place funds on deposit.